 The pack comes with a book of clues and a code cracker (this is a cardboard cover that allows certain words to be read and others not.
 You need this when you get asked to read a clue).
-We did have some interference from a four year old who tried to scrunch and rip the code cracker but this was foiled by mummy distracting him and allowing sisters and their mate to play their mystery game.
+We did have some interference from a four-year-old who tried to scrunch and rip the code cracker but this was foiled by mummy distracting him and allowing sisters and their mate to play their mystery game.

 The instructions didn’t give a great deal of information.
-I wanted to know if we had to put all cards out?
+I wanted to know if we had to put all cards out.
 Do the clues on the back of the work passes get read at any time or will that spoil the game if it happens earlier?
 The mystery envelope with the clues to the code that unlocks the door was already organised so I had no idea what was in there.

 Initial thoughts of the game

-At first we didn’t really know what we were doing.
+At first, we didn’t really know what we were doing.
 The kids and I were in teams.
 This was proving hard due to not having time at the clue book and one team saying that what they were looking at was super important.

 It was then decided that they would work as one group and not have teams.
 It was a bit confusing about picking clues to work on.
 I suggested to the kids that they pick one clue and solve it and then go from there.
 I later found out that they took all the clues off the wall and solved them together, but also one at a time.

-I thought the kids might solve the game quickly but it was a good couple of hours before girls and their friend emerged telling me that they had solved the puzzle and finally had the code to leave their room.
+I thought the kids might solve the game quickly but it was a good couple of hours before girls and their friends emerged telling me that they had solved the puzzle and finally had the code to leave their room.

 What did we think?